dariogemo/water_project/README.md

 # Water Potability Prediction

+My main goal for this project is to build a model that classifies if a given water sample is potable based on the 15 variables provided.

+**Details of the files in the repository:**

+- *csv:* all the csv files that are needed for the streamlit presentation, as well as the Water Quality Prediction starting csv file.

+- *images:* all the images that are needed for the streamlit presentation.
+For computational reasons, I found it better to store the plots inside here instead of re-creating them in the streamlit file.

+- *models:* the Logistic Regression and SVM models resulting from this project, stored in .pkl files.

+- *clean_df.py:*

+- *funzioni.py:* all the functions defined for the data cleaning of the dataset.

+- *water_project.ipynb:* the notebook used for this project, where is stored almost all the code.

+. *water_streamlit.py:* the python file used for the streamlit presentation.

 **Details of the dataset features:**

 1) *pH -* Measures how acidic or basic our sample is.
 More specifically, it indicates the concentration of hydrogen ions in the water.
 Unintuitively, an high pH means a higher concentration of hydrogen, a low pH means a lower concentratio.
 Its scale is between 0 and 14, and a neutral pH of 7 means that is neither acidic or basic.